 Consider the fundamentals of world-class manufacturing where immediate actions on quality, safety and operations are preventative versus reactionary.
 An individual work package may be on track, however, if it’s not in sync with the project as a whole it can create a ripple effect across budget, scope, schedule and/or quality.
 By breaking down project execution the same way that a manufacturing line operates, immediate quality and safety actions can be achieved across the execution of the project.
 Work package reviews become an iterative process and are acted on daily with a clear view of what’s ahead.

-When project execution involves multiple worksites and includes thousands of workers in geographically dispersed fabrication yards, many contractors and Joint Venture companies find themselves operating in areas of the world that they are not accustomed to.
-What plays out is differing expectations for work, communications and contracting approaches with multiple trade organizations.
+When project execution involves multiple worksites and thousands of workers in geographically dispersed fabrication yards, contractors and joint venture companies find themselves operating in areas of the world they’re unaccustomed to.

-In addition, many major project investments in the United States, are being led or jointly owned by non-US companies, some for the first time.
-There is a learning curve of how US-based projects are approached and executed, from contracting to engineering.
-What construction contractors expect in the United States, differs from contractors operating outside the United States in the content and approach of the engineering design packages.
-Culture and operating norms are an unfactored complexity that is sometimes overlooked.
-These complexities when layered with multiple trade specialties, intensifies the execution risks of failing to integrate the entire execution team early-on.
-The certain outcome is constant blockages and costly rework.
+In addition, many major project investments in the United States are being led, or jointly owned, by non-US companies.
+There may be differences in what US construction contractors expect in terms of content and the approach of engineering design packages compared with companies operating outside the region.
+These cultural and operating complexities, when layered with multiple trade specialties, intensify the risks of failing to integrate the entire execution team early-on.
+The outcome is constant blockages and costly rework.

-Today’s project leaders need to be the Monets of our era by aligning individual contractors and owners – much like the stroke of a paintbrush, then stepping back and taking a holistic view of production.
-With this shift in mindset, the masterpiece project will come into view.
+To achieve project ROI, today’s leaders need to align individual contractors and owners both culturally and operationally.
+They then need to step back and take a holistic view of production.
+With this shift in mindset, the masterpiece project will surely come into view.